EvictionLab/eviction-lab-website/content/updates/research/disrupting-the-eviction-system/index.md

   </div>
 </div>

-In an article published in the journal Housing Policy Debate, we describe how RTC laws have been designed and implemented.
+In an article published in the journal {{< smartlink"Housing Policy Debate" "http://dx.doi.org/10.1080/10511482.2025.2467136" >}}, we describe how RTC laws have been designed and implemented.
 Why did jurisdictions adopt these policies?
 Who has access to the right?
 How did states, cities, and counties implement them in practice?
 What challenges affected implementation efforts?
 How did these policies unfold in the courts?

-[LINK TO ARTICLE]
+\[LINK TO ARTICLE]

 As a growing number of jurisdictions consider adopting RTC—and as researchers seek to analyze the effects of such programs—it is critical to understand their challenges and the keys to their success.
 Here, we highlight five key findings.

 1. **Legislators enact RTC as a way of addressing multiple problems caused by evictions**

 Why did legislators adopt the RTC?
-In 19 of the 23 jurisdictions that now have the RTC, lawmakers included preambles that described their objectives or reasoning for introducing the RTC.
+In 19 of the 23 jurisdictions that now have such a program, lawmakers included preambles that described their objectives or reasoning for introducing it.
 These statements often represent the factors that are timely and important to legislators and their expectations of the law’s impact.
 As we show in Figure 2, the purpose of the legislation varies widely across the country.

 <div class="figheader mb-0">Figure 2.
 Legislative justification for right to counsel in jurisdictions
 </div>